Wing and a Prayer, The Story of Carrier X

-Wing and a Prayer, The Story of Carrier X (also known as Queen of the Flat Tops and Torpedo Squadron Eight) is a black-and-white 1944 war film about the heroic crew of an American aircraft carrier in the desperate early days of World War II in the Pacific theater, directed by Henry Hathaway and starring Don Ameche, Dana Andrews and William Eythe.
+Wing and a Prayer, The Story of Carrier X (also known as Queen of the Flat Tops and Torpedo Squadron Eight) is a black-and-white 1944 war film about the crew of an American aircraft carrier in the desperate early days of World War II in the Pacific theater, directed by Henry Hathaway and starring Don Ameche, Dana Andrews and William Eythe.
 It was nominated for the 1944 Academy Award for Best Original Screenplay.

 The film title Wing and a Prayer was borrowed from a number one hit song in 1943, "Comin' In on a Wing and a Prayer".
 In a bit of studio self-promotion, the carrier crew watches another 20th Century Fox picture, Tin Pan Alley (1940), during the film.

 Plot

 In the days just after the attack on Pearl Harbor, the American people are asking "Where is our navy?
 Why doesn't it fight?"
 Gravely weakened by the disaster, the US Navy comes up with a plan to trap the Japanese by using one carrier to imitate a fleet in order to deceive the Japanese Navy into heading for Midway, where they will be attacked.
 Meanwhile, on the carrier charged with the mission ("Carrier X"), flight commander Bingo Harper is in charge of the bomber crews that shouldered the burden in the desperate early days of the war.
 He is tough and sticks to the rules, while his young pilots behave more like youngsters and do not always understand his thinking.

 A new squadron led by Lieutenant Commander Edward Moulton is assigned to the carrier.
 From the first landing, Harper notices a careless and inexperienced attitude by ex-Hollywood Academy Award–winning star, Ensign Hallam "Oscar" Scott.
 Harper warns Moulton that the squadron's safety cannot be jeopardized and any repeat of the sloppiness will not be tolerated.
 Moulton does his best with his men, but is far from having absolute control.
 During a bombing run, Ensign Breinard drops a bomb close to the carrier and Harper grounds him.
 After winning the Navy Cross for actions at Coral Sea, Ensign Cunningham fails to follow the correct takeoff procedure and ditches his aircraft into the sea: Harper forbids him to fly again.
 Later, Cunningham saves the ship in a suicide attack on a torpedo from a Japanese aircraft.